RyzenGatto/IEEE-Multivibrator-Oscillator/README.md

 # IEEE-Astable Multivibrator
-Unused Soldering Workshop for IEEE's University of Arizona Student Chapter
+Soldering Workshop for IEEE's University of Arizona Student Chapter

 ## Renders and Diagrams